-This ITIG will serve as a catalyst to promote evaluations in the contexts of fragility, conflict and violence.
+This ITIG will serve as a catalyst to promote evaluations in contexts of fragility, conflict and violence (FCV).
 Specifically, it will consider new and innovative methods, approaches and tools that lend themselves to challenges faced by evaluations in situations that are fluid, complex and volatile.
 This may include topics such as:

-Although, evaluation data collection methods continue to evolve, there is still no perfect way to facilitate learning and accountability because of the level of complexity and fluidity of these contexts.
-Challenges hindering evaluation efforts include: difficulties (at times) accessing affected populations; the limited availability of good quality data; and the lack of appropriate tools and resources, or signs of corruption that are difficult to validate and report on.
+Although evaluation data collection methods continue to evolve, there is no perfect way to facilitate learning and accountability, especially in fragility, conflict and violence contexts, because of their level of complexity and fluidity.
+Challenges hindering evaluation efforts include: difficulties (at times) accessing affected populations; limited availability of good quality data; lack of appropriate tools and resources, and/or signs of corruption that are difficult to validate and report on.

 This ITIG will gather experts working in or on fragility, conflict and violence and create a platform for co-creation and dissemination of learning in this area.

-- Finalise a clear Work Plan to outline specific activities of the ITIG on EvalFCV.
+Finalise a clear Work Plan to outline specific activities of the EvalFCV ITIG.

-- Editing and publication of selected papers on the EFCV presented at the Joint Conference as well as other papers from group members.
+Edit and publish selected papers on the EvalFCV presented at the Joint Conference 2017 as well as other papers from group members.

-- Mapping and Social Network Analysis of development/evaluation partners in FCVs to identify catalysts and advocates for awareness raising.
+Perform Mapping and Social Network Analysis of development/evaluation partners in FCVs to identify catalysts and advocates to raise awareness.

-- Creating of on-line forum or task-force to exchange info, examples of good evaluations, new technologies, and conceptual methods and tools on EvalFCV
+Create an on-line forum or task-force to exchange information, examples of good evaluations, new technologies, and conceptual methods and tools on EvalFCV.

-- Create task-force on advocacy, innovation, coordination and accountability within the EvalFCV.
+Create a task-force on advocacy, innovation, coordination and accountability within the EvalFCV.

-- Communication plan, social media strategy, increasing dissemination of publications.
+Develop a communication plan, social media strategy, and increase the dissemination of publications.

-- Generation of demand for evaluations in FCVs through awareness raising amongst academia, think tanks, private sector and civil society organisations.
+Generate demand for evaluations in FCVs by raising awareness amongst academia, think tanks, private sector and civil society organisations.